 4. Bundutec Roadrunner

-Truck camper guru and BundutecUSA owner, Rory Willett, likes his campers to stand out in a crowd and this one does because the Roadrunner is one slick-looking camper.
+Truck camper guru and BundutecUSA owner, Rory Willett, likes his campers to stand out in a crowd and this one does because the Roadrunner is great-looking camper.
 Like all Bundutec campers, the Roadrunner is constructed of wood and overlayed with either a smooth grey aluminum or a grey fiberglass siding.
 The Roadrunner’s 8-foot 7-inch floorplan features a north-south 80×60-inch bed with a large kitchen and a wardrobe on the driver’s side and a huge 30×36-inch wetbath and a 66-inch long U-shaped dinette on the passenger side.
 Standard features include a 35-gallon fresh water tank, a 20-gallon grey water holding tank, a Thetford cassette toilet, the revolutionary Truma Combi Eco Plus water heater furnace, an exterior shower, Seitz windows, and a Dometic CR1110 3.7 cubic foot compressor refrigerator.

 Bundutec offers a plethora of options for those who are looking for additional conveniences while on the road, including a Zamp 340 watt solar power system, lithium ion batteries, a True Induction Dual Cooktop, and a 3,000 watt Xantrex inverter with a built-in transfer relay, which, when coupled with the camper’s large solar power system, offers true energy independence off-grid.
 With a dry weight of 2,450 pounds, the Roadrunner should only be hauled on a one-ton truck.
 Fits on both short-bed and long-bed trucks.
 A terrific new release and the camper we own, the list price for the Bundutec Roadrunner only $29,313.
 Sold factory direct only in Raymond, Iowa.